 - The Scrambler (a radio-wave weapon that destroys voluntary muscle control) in Ralph Peters' The War in 2020.

-- Recently, played straight in the Fringe episode "Earthling".
+- Played straight in the Fringe episode "Earthling".

-- The JAG epispde "Iron Coffin" features the supercavitating Russian torpedo VA-111 Shkval (see real life below), which for an uninformed viewer might come across as pure fiction.
-However, the Shkval in the episode has a serious design flaw as it retargets the submarine which launched it.
+- The JAG episode "Iron Coffin" features the supercavitating Russian torpedo VA-111 Shkval (see real life below), which for an uninformed viewer might come across as pure fiction.
+However, the Shkval in the episode has a serious design flaw as it re-targets the submarine which launched it.
 The Americans have observed it before, but the Russians thinks the Americans are interfering.

 - S.T.A.L.K.E.R. features the Soviet C-Consciousness project, which was an elaborate attempt to manipulate mankind's consciousness to eliminate suffering and wars.
 Needless to say, the experiment had Gone Horribly Wrong.